Manage endpoint security integration plugins for macOS

 Jamf Pro-specific example

-This example shows how to push a managed app configuration using Jamf Pro, but any device management solution that supports deploying a managed app configuration to Apple devices should work.
+This example shows how to deploy a managed app configuration using Jamf Pro, but any device management solution that supports deploying a managed app configuration to Apple devices should work.

 In this example, you upload the managed app configurations and two distinct Preference Domains (bundle IDs) to Jamf Pro.
 The configuration must have the following properties: